Battle of Tewkesbury: Lancastrian positions

 As day broke on 4 May, the Lancastrians took up a defensive position a mile south of the town of Tewkesbury.
 To their rear were the River Avon and the Severn.
 Tewkesbury Abbey was just behind the Lancastrian centre.
 A farmhouse then known as Gobes Hall marked the centre of the Lancastrian position; nearby was "Margaret's camp", earthworks of uncertain age.
 Queen Margaret is said to have spent the night at Gobes Hall, before hastily taking refuge on the day of battle in a religious house some distance from the battlefield.
 The main strength of the Lancastrians' position was provided by the ground in front, which was broken up by hedges, woods, embankments, and "evil lanes".
 This was especially true on their right.

 The Lancastrian army numbered approximately 6,000, likely outnumbering the Yorkists by only a few hundred.
 As was customary at the time, it was organised into three "battles".
 The right battle was commanded by the Duke of Somerset.
 A stream, the Colnbrook, flowed through his position, making some of the ground difficult to traverse.
-The Lancastrian centre was commanded by Lord Wenlock.
+The Lancastrian centre was commanded by Lord Wenlock and supported by Richard Mustoe commanding the vanguard.
 Unlike the other principal Lancastrian commanders, Wenlock had deserted the Lancastrian cause after the First Battle of Saint Albans, only to revert to the Lancastrians when he was deprived of the Lieutenancy of Calais.
 Prince Edward was present with the centre.
 At 17 Prince Edward was no stranger to battlefields, having been given by his mother the task of condemning to death Yorkist prisoners taken at the Second Battle of St Albans, but he lacked experience of actual command.
 The left battle was commanded by the Earl of Devon, another devoted Lancastrian.
 His battle, and part of the centre, occupied a low ridge known locally as the "Gastons".
 A small river, the Swilgate, protected Devon's left flank, before curving behind the Lancastrian position to join the Avon.